WP Fusion Review: 7 Cool Things You Can Do With Your Membership Site With This Plug-In

 I use the paid version, of course.
-In fact, I got the license option which gives me access to the add-ons because I REALLY wanted the Logins add-in. 🙂 So, I spent $347 for one year for that option.
-Annual renewals are 30% less, so I'll be paying $242.90 each year.
-A total bargain considering what it does and the level of support.
+In fact, I got the license option which gives me access to the add-ons because I REALLY wanted the Logins add-in. 🙂 Personally, I have the agency license because I use WP Fusion on client sites all the time now.

 Essentially, you’ll have a nice integration between WordPress and your CRM with the free version.
 But, the moment you want to bring in any third-party plug-in (like WooCommerce, LearnDash, Gravity Forms, Elementor, etc.), you’ll need to upgrade.